-Figure 3-2 and Figure 3-3 present the percentage of ENERGY STAR qualified CACs sold from 2000 through 2003 in California and by IOU service area, respectively.
+Figure 3-2 and Figure 3-3 present the percentage of ENERGY STAR qualified CACs sold from 2000 through 2004 in California and by utility service area, respectively.
 As shown, the statewide share increased by roughly 50% (from 21.8% to 32.9%) between the first quarter of 2000 and the fourth quarter of 2002.
 The market share of ENERGY STAR qualified units decreased during 2003 because the ENERGY STAR specification increased from 12 to 13 SEER in October 2002.
 In this analysis, all 2002 CAC sales were based on the 12 SEER threshold for both split system and packaged units.
 Sales in 2003, however, were compared to the increased standard that took effect in October 2002.
 Thus, units sold after 2002 have been specified as split systems or packaged units.
 Because most of the CACs sold statewide are split systems, the change in specification greatly affected the ENERGY STAR share of CAC units.
+The share of ENERGY STAR qualified CACs sold in 2004 increased from 7.8% in the fourth quarter of 2003 to 10.7% in fourth quarter of 2004.

-The dashed line in Figure 3-2 illustrates the shares of ENERGY STAR qualified CAC units had the minimum standard not increased.
-Using the 2002 standard as a baseline still reveals a slight decrease in the share of ENERGY STAR units sold during 2003.
-Possible reasons include the following:
+Figure 3-2 also illustrates the shares of ENERGY STAR qualified CAC units, had the minimum standard not increased.
+Using the 2002 standard as a baseline reveals a slight decrease in the share of ENERGY STAR units sold during 2003, and an increase again in 2004.